Certificate & MS Program Student Opportunities and Support

 Technical Communication Advisory Board

-A unique feature of the Certificate and MS programs is the opportunity to work with the Department of Writing Studies’ Technical Communication Advisory Board (TCAB).
-Students learn from technical communication industry leaders through webinars, a mentor program, internships and networking opportunities, and more.
-TCAB members also provide critical program and curricular feedback so that we can better bridge the gaps between industry and academia.
+A trademark feature of our graduate programs is the opportunity to work with the Department of Studies’ Technical Communication Advisory Board (TCAB).
+TCAB offers multiple ways to connect with and learn from industry leaders in technical communication, including a hallmark mentor program.
+TCAB members also provide critical program and curricular feedback so that we can best prepare the technical communication leaders of tomorrow.

-Our programs offer students various opportunities to work with professors outside the classroom, obtain real-world experience, and become more engaged citizens and members of technical communication communities.
-Our project-based courses allow students to work with community and industry partners and apply their studies toward their interests and professional goals.
+Our programs offer students various opportunities to obtain real-world experience, build a professional portfolio, and become more engaged citizens and members of technical communication communities.
+As an MS or Certificate student, you'll engage in project-based courses that allow you to work with community and industry partners and apply your studies toward your interests and professional goals.

 Student Development Hub